19 Best Restaurants In Asheville From Locals (2024)

 • Contact: 3 Biltmore Ave, Asheville, NC 28801 | (828) 239-2946

 Dine at Cúrate, Asheville’s most famous restaurant where both Anthony Bourdain and Gordon Ramsay ate.
 Chef Katie Button and owner Felix Meana, former José Andrés associates, manage this spot.
 Enjoy decadent Spanish tapas and sherry.
+I love charcuterie with a shoulder cut of the jamon iberico, anything octopus, and delicious skewered meats.
+Ask about a vegan/GF dessert that isn’t always listed on the menu.
 La Bodega, their wine bar, also offers a more casual and budget-friendly experience, if you can’t get into Cúrate.

 Neng Jr.’s